-Please note: While hydroquinone is a powerful and effective skin-lightening agent that should only be used to treat hyperpigmentation, melasma and other causes of skin damage, it’s not suitable for everyone.
-It’s essential to discuss any potential risks and side effects with your skincare professional before starting treatment.
+Please note: Hydroquinone is a powerful and effective skin-lightening agent.
+That being said, it should only be used to treat hyperpigmentation, melasma and other causes of skin damage.
+It’s also not suitable for everyone.
+That’s why it’s vital to discuss any potential risks and side effects with your skincare professional before starting treatment.

-Hydroquinone, a potent skin-lightening agent, is renowned for its ability to reduce hyperpigmentation, melasma, and sun damage.
-By inhibiting the production of melanin, the pigment responsible for dark spots, Hydroquinone helps to lighten skin and even out skin tone.
+Hydroquinone is a potent skin-lightening agent.
+It reduces hyperpigmentation, melasma and sun damage.
+It does so by inhibiting the production of melanin.
+When there is excess melanin pigment, you get dark spots.
+Hence through this mechanism, Hydroquinone helps to lighten dark skin patches and even out skin tone.

 Hydroquinone: Understanding its Efficacy and Use

-Hydroquinone works by decreasing the production and increasing the degradation of melanin pigments in the skin.
-This subsequently helps to lighten the dark patches of skin (hyperpigmentation, melasma, liver spots, age spots, freckles) caused by pregnancy, birth control pills, hormone medicine, or injury to the skin.
+Hydroquinone works by reducing the production and increasing the degradation of melanin pigments in the skin.
+This subsequently helps to lighten the dark patches of skin (hyperpigmentation, melasma, liver spots, age spots, freckles).
+These are commonly caused by pregnancy, birth control pills, hormone medicine, or injury to the skin.

 Contraindications of Hydroquinone

-Before starting Hydroquinone, it’s essential to be aware of any allergies to it or similar products.
-You must not use Hydroquinone if you have or develop an allergy to any of the ingredients.
-Moreover, its safety and efficacy are not established in patients younger than 12 years of age.
+Before starting Hydroquinone, it’s key to be aware of any allergies to it or similar products.
+You must not use it if you have or develop an allergy to any of the ingredients.
+Moreover, its safety and efficacy are not known in patients younger than 12 years of age.
 It’s also not recommended for use by pregnant or breastfeeding women.
 If you suffer from eczema, fish allergy, or have any sores, burns, or wounds, please inform your doctor.

 How to Use Hydroquinone

 Hydroquinone is a prescription treatment, and you must use it as directed by your doctor.
-After your consultation, your doctor will design a treatment plan just for you, including the strength of Hydroquinone to start with.
+After your consultation, your doctor will design a treatment plan just for you.
+This will include the products they think will help achieve your goals.
 The plan will also specify how often to use it and when you can increase the frequency and/or concentration.

-There are some general cautions to observe when using Hydroquinone.
+There are some general cautions to observe when using this product.
 Firstly, do not apply this medicine to windburned or sunburned skin or on open wounds.
 Secondly, avoid using this medicine in or around the eyes or lips, and inside the mouth or nose.

-Wash your skin with a cleanser and warm water, then gently pat dry and ensure your skin is completely dry before applying Hydroquinone cream.
+Wash your skin with a cleanser and warm water, then gently pat dry.
+Ensure your skin is completely dry before applying Clear or Blender cream.
 Typically, a pea-sized amount is sufficient to cover your face.
-As Hydroquinone can cause skin dryness, we normally recommend following up with a moisturiser.
+As it can cause skin dryness, we normally recommend following up with a moisturiser.
 Additionally, we advise all patients to wear sun protection during the day.

 Side Effects of Hydroquinone

 People with sensitive skin might become excessively red, swollen, blistered, or crusted.
-If any of these occur, we would either stop the treatment or adjust it to a level or frequency that you can tolerate.
+If any of these occur, there are a few options.
+We would either stop the treatment or adjust it to a level or frequency that you can tolerate.